Karczel/ku-polls/Installation.md

 # Installation Tutorial
 ## 1. Clone the repository
-Run this in your terminal:
+Run this in your terminal
 ```
 https://github.com/Karczel/ku-polls.git
 ```